The Public Competition Enforcement Review: Italy

 ii Trends, developments and strategies

-On 20 July 2020, the Council of State decided to refer a case to the Court of Justice for a preliminary ruling on the interpretation of the concept of abusive conduct within the meaning of Article 102 of the TFEU.29 In 2018, the ICA fined Enel more than €93 million for abusive conduct in the market for the retail sale of electricity.
-The decision of the ICA was partially upheld by the TAR Lazio and Enel filed an appeal against the TAR Lazio's judgment.
-The Council of State asked the Court of Justice to clarify whether 'abusive exploitation' should be considered as such only on the basis of its potential restrictive effects or whether it should also include an additional element of unlawfulness.
-It also asked whether or not the abusive conduct should be considered unlawful 'per se' (as is the case for restrictions by object) or if other elements should be taken into account (such as, the intention of the alleged infringer).
+On 20 July 2020, the Council of State referred a case to the Court of Justice for a preliminary ruling on the interpretation of the concept of abusive conduct within the meaning of Article 102 of the TFEU.18 In 2018, the ICA fined Enel more than €93 million for abusive conduct in the market for the retail sale of electricity.
+The decision of the ICA was partially upheld by the TAR Lazio and Enel filed an appeal against the judgment.
+The Council of State asked the Court of Justice to clarify whether 'abusive exploitation' should be considered only on the basis of its potential restrictive effects or whether it should also include an additional element of unlawfulness.
+It also asked whether the abusive conduct should be considered unlawful per se or if other elements should be taken into account (such as the intention of the alleged infringer).
 In his Opinion of 9 December 2021,19 Advocate General Rantos found that (1) a practice adopted by an undertaking in a dominant position may not be characterised as abusive solely on the basis of its exclusionary effect on the relevant market, as conduct of this kind should not be equated with a restrictive effect on competition unless it is shown that the undertaking has employed methods or means different from those that come within the scope of competition on the merits; (2) Article 102 prohibits not only exclusionary practices that might cause direct harm to consumers but also conduct that might harm them indirectly as a result of the effect on the structure of the market; and (3) to class an exclusionary practice of a dominant undertaking as abusive, it is not necessary to establish the undertaking's subjective intention to exclude its competitors.
 Such an intention may, however, be taken into account as one factor, in particular in establishing that the conduct is capable of restricting competition.
 The Court of Justice is expected to release its decision in the coming months.

 Sectoral competition: market investigations and regulated industries